CodyDeepPlay/CS7641-2022Spring/Assignment1/README.txt

 ### 'Assignment1.py'
 This python file contains the code to run the experiments for the following algorithms, Decision Trees, Neural Networks, Boosting, SVM and KNN.
 The code is based on sklearn, so users might need to install scikit learn before get started.

+### 'mzhang607-analysis.pdf'
+Report describing the results and analysis for the experiments ran in assignment1.

 ## Get started.
 Install scikit-learn module first.
 Run the file 'Assignment1.py'.